 Head of School and Group Lead Polymer and Biomaterials Chemistry Laboratories, University of Bradford

-Target: Bacteria, fungi, protozoans.
+Specific targets: Bacteria, fungi, protozoans.

-Expertise required: We are keen to work with any other scientists or engineers and are very interested in finding ligands that bind microorganisms that may not necessarily be active as antibiotics.
+Expertise required: We are keen to work with any other scientists or engineers, and are very interested in finding ligands that bind microorganisms that may not necessarily be active as antibiotics.
 Compounds that bind to microbes are useful to us for binding targeting and delivery/diagnostics.

 Expertise offered: We are polymer chemists and bring expertise in delivery and diagnostics.

-Issues: Finding new ligands that selectively bind microbes.
+Bottlenecks: Finding new ligands that selectively bind microbes.

 Dr Gary Sharples

-Department of Biosciences, Department of Chemistry, Durham University, South Road, Durham, DH1 3LE
+Department of Biosciences, Department of Chemistry, Durham University, South Road, Durham, DH1 3LE.

 Overview: My research group is interested in unravelling the molecular mechanisms of genetic recombination and mode of action of novel antibacterial agents and surfaces.
-Specifically we study molecular mechanisms of genetic rearrangements which contribute to the evolution of bacteria and bacteriophages leading to transmission of antibiotic resistance and virulence functions.
+Specifically, we study molecular mechanisms of genetic rearrangements which contribute to the evolution of bacteria and bacteriophages leading to transmission of antibiotic resistance and virulence functions.
 We also work with chemists on the antibacterial properties of novel surfaces, peptoids and chelants.

-Target: Predominantly bacteria, with most focus at present on Escherichia coli, Pseudomonas aeruginosa and Staphylococcus aureus.
+Specific targets: Predominantly bacteria, with most focus at present on Escherichia coli, Pseudomonas aeruginosa and Staphylococcus aureus.

 Expertise required: Collaborations with others with differing expertise in chemistry and physics.
-Also those with expertise in bacterial envelope biology, especially in Pseudomonas and Staphylococcus.
+Also, those with expertise in bacterial envelope biology, especially in Pseudomonas and Staphylococcus.

 Expertise offered: Significant experience in microbiology, biochemistry, molecular biology with specific expertise in bacterial recombination.

-Issues: Understanding the precise cellular targets of the antibacterials and taking projects to the next stage beyond basic science.
+Bottlenecks: Understanding the precise cellular targets of the antibacterials and taking projects to the next stage beyond basic science.

-Keywords: bacteriophages, genome rearrangements, metal chelants, antibacterial surfaces, peptoids.
+Keywords: Bacteriophages, genome rearrangements, metal chelants, antibacterial surfaces, peptoids.

 Dr Mark Shepherd